CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 we expect the code to be meged into the normal distro/collabora/co- version branches.

+### Where are unsaved documents stored on macOS? {#macos-unsaved}

+When a user creates a new document on macOS and has not yet saved it, Collabora Office automatically stores temporary autosave data.
+If the application crashes before the user chooses a name and location, the unsaved file can often be found here:

+`~/Library/Containers/com.collabora.office/Data/tmp/Autosave Information/`

+The most common filename is:

+`Unsaved Collabora Office Document.od*`

+This can help recover work from newly created documents that were never manually saved.

 ## What is Collabora Online anyway? {#whatisit}

 Collabora Online is a feature rich online collaboration office suite